 The XDS Integration Profile manages XDS Documents as a single unit of information; it does not provide mechanisms to access portions of an XDS Document.
 Only the Document Sources or Document Consumers have access to the internal information of the XDS Document.
-When 2655 submitted for sharing, an XDS Document is provided to the Document Repository as an octet stream.
+When submitted for sharing, an XDS Document is provided to the Document Repository as an octet stream.
 When retrieved through the Retrieve Document Set transaction, it shall be unchanged from the octet stream that was submitted.

 The Document Source is responsible for producing the metadata that will be submitted to the Document Registry to form the XDS Document Entry that will be used for query purposes by XDS Consumer Actors.
-The Document Source maintains responsibilities over the XDS 2660 Documents it has registered.
+The Document Source maintains responsibilities over the XDS Documents it has registered.
+It shall replace XDS Documents that may have been submitted in

+Documents it has registered.
 It shall replace XDS Documents that may have been submitted in error.
 See ITI TF-1: Appendix K for a more detailed discussion of the concept of XDS Document.

 XDS Documents are required to be globally uniquely identified.
 See ITI TF-2x: Appendix B for a definition of globally unique identifiers.
-2665

-10.4.3 Submission Request
+2570 10.4.3 Submission Request